permitio/opal/README.md

 - 📃 &nbsp; [Full documentation is available here](docs/index.md)
 - 💡 &nbsp; [Intro to OPAL](docs/intro.md)
-- 🚀 &nbsp; Getting Started
+- 🚀 &nbsp; Getting Started:

    OPAL is available both as **python packages** with a built-in CLI as well as pre-built **docker images** ready-to-go.